3dcitydb/3dcitydb-mkdocs/README.md

 **Important notes:**

-- The `VERSION` file should remain unchanged when updating content (only change it for new releases)
+- The version is automatically derived from the branch name
 - Content updates preserve the existing version number and aliases
 - The documentation will be redeployed with the same version identifier
 - If updating the current `latest` version, the changes will be immediately visible on the default documentation site